Elena' s AI Blog

 In simple words, we want to predict a numerical value based on some other numerical values, as described in the TensorFlow Developer Certificate course [1] .
 In Machine Learning, regression analysis is widely used for prediction and forecasting.
 For instance, we can use regression models to predict house sale prices.
 The house price can be modeled regarding the number of bedrooms, bathrooms, or garages.
 Other applications of regression can be to find out how many people will buy the app, to forecast seasonal sales, and even predict coordinates in an object detection task.
 In simple words, with regression, we want to find out answers to questions “How many?” and “How much?”
 [1]

-When we model neural networks in TensorFlow, we generally follow the steps:
+When we model neural networks in TensorFlow with the Keras Sequential API, we generally follow three steps:

 1. create a model and define the input, hidden and output layers, number of neurons in each layer;